ovinc/drapo/README.md

 Dragging the line can be done in two different ways:
 - clicking on one edge: then the other edge is fixed during motion
-- clicking on the line itself: then the line moves as a whole
+- clicking on the line itself: then the line moves as a whole (do not use this mode if the figure/axes have nonlinear scale, e.g. log)

 Right-clicking removes and deletes the line.

 ### Parameters

-All parameters optional so that a line can simply be created by `Line()`.
+All parameters optional so that a line can simply be created by `Line()` without any other specification.

 - `pos` (4-tuple, default: (.2, .2, .8, .8)).
 Initial position in axes.
 - `fig` (matplotlib figure, default: current figure, specified as None).